MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/create-windows-runtime-component-cswinrt.md

     - **net5.0-windows10.0.18362.0**
     - **net5.0-windows10.0.19041.0**

-    You also need to specify an `AssemblyVersion` for your Windows Runtime component.
+2. Install the latest version of the [C#/WinRT NuGet package](https://www.nuget.org/packages/Microsoft.Windows.CsWinRT/1.1.2-prerelease.210208.6).

+    a.
+In Solution Explorer, right click on the project node and select **Manage NuGet Packages**.

+    b.
+Search for the **Microsoft.Windows.CsWinRT** NuGet package and install the latest version.
+This walkthrough uses C#/WinRT version 1.1.2-prerelease.210208.6.

-3. Add a new `PropertyGroup` element that sets several **CsWinRT** properties.
+3. Add a new `PropertyGroup` element that sets several C#/WinRT properties.

     ```xml
     <PropertyGroup>
         <CsWinRTComponent>true</CsWinRTComponent>
         <CsWinRTWindowsMetadata>10.0.19041.0</CsWinRTWindowsMetadata>
-        <CsWinRTEnableLogging>true</CsWinRTEnableLogging>
-        <GeneratedFilesDir Condition="'$(GeneratedFilesDir)'==''">$([MSBuild]::NormalizeDirectory('$(MSBuildProjectDirectory)', '$(IntermediateOutputPath)', 'Generated Files'))</GeneratedFilesDir>
     </PropertyGroup>
       ```

       Here are some details about the properties in this example.
-For a full list of CsWinRT project properties, refer to the [CsWinRT NuGet documentation.](https://github.com/microsoft/CsWinRT/blob/master/nuget/readme.md)
+For a full list of C#/WinRT project properties, refer to the [C#/WinRT NuGet documentation.](https://github.com/microsoft/CsWinRT/blob/master/nuget/readme.md)

     - The `CsWinRTComponent` property specifies that your project is a Windows Runtime component, so that a WinMD file is generated for the component.
     - The `CsWinRTWindowsMetadata` property provides a source for Windows Metadata.
-This is required as of version 1.1.1.
-    - The `CsWinRTEnableLogging` property generates a **log.txt** file with detailed output when building the runtime component.
-    - The `GeneratedFilesDir` property is required for generating the **.winmd** file in the right output directory.
 This is required as of version 1.1.1.

 4. You can author your runtime classes using library **(.cs)** class files.
 Right click on the **Class1.cs** file and rename it to **Example.cs**.
 Add the following code to this file, which adds a public property and method to the runtime class.
 Remember to mark any classes you want to expose in the runtime component **public**.